-1. Settlements of men.
-2. The human act of settling; 3.
+1. Settlements of men; 2.
 Occupation of territory as one's own resource base, for dwelling or other living-related purposes.
 Human settlements vary substantially in size and type. / The discipline dealing with human settlements is the science of Ekistics.

-1. Iconographic plan of Rome named after its creator the Italian architect Giambattista Nolli, designed in 1748.
-Universally known as Nolli map, the drawing depicts Rome using a figure-ground representation, with urban blocks in dark shades and civic spaces - including open, enclosed, public spaces and streets - in white; 2.
-An important innovation of the map was also the North orientation.
+Interpreted plan of Rome created by the Italian architect Giambattista Nolli, in 1748.
+Universally known as Nolli map, the drawing depicts the public space network of Rome using a figure-ground representation: building mass are in dark shades and public spaces, both open and closed (e.g. churches) are in white. / An important innovation of the map was the North orientation.

-urban [Lat. urbanus relating to, characteristic of, constituting a city]
+urban [Latin urbanus relating to, characteristic of, constituting a city]

-cosmos [Gr. κόσμος order, form, arrangement, the world or universe]
+cosmos [Greek κόσμος order, form, arrangement, the world or universe]

-graphy [Gr. γραφία a process of drawing, writing, recording, describing]
+graphy [Greek γραφία a process of drawing, writing, recording, describing]

 The name Urban Cosmography describes the act of exploring the complexity that characterizes cities and human settlements.